xiaoyusilen/PythonScript/SendMailScript/Readme.md

 - Use this part of code you can send mail to someone.
 And I will add some other features.

 # How to use
-- Change config file to your username and password, just try it.
+- Change config file to your username and password, then try the Example code.
-- Please use as Example.
+- Use the code of Example, you can select the data you want, generate a report and send it to your email-list.
+- And I will add some other css style Later.